-In this solution, the location of the configuration file is sent together with the IP configurations when the Vehicle System first accesses the network.
-This scheme works for configuration that applies directly to the Vehicle System upon the Vehicle System's startup.
+In this solution, the location of the configuration file is sent together with the IP configurations when the vehicle system first accesses the network.
+This scheme works for configuration that applies directly to the vehicle system upon the vehicle system's startup.
 The DHCP bootstrap option is described in IETF RFC 2132 [19] with additional information in RFC 5970 for DHCPv6 [20].
-One condition for applying this solution is that the DHCP server needs to be informed of the config function location.
-If the DHCP server and the server hosting the config function are provided by different service providers, inter-service provider agreement is needed.
+One condition for applying this solution is that the DHCP server needs to be informed of the configuration function location.
+If the DHCP server and the server hosting the configuration function are provided by different service providers, inter-service provider agreement is needed.